Intrinsic momentum transport driven by almost-rational surfaces in tokamak plasmas: Appendix A: Symmetry of GK equations

 This symmetry means we can take any solution to \refEq{eq:GKeq} and \refEq{eq:QNeq}, $\left( h_{s1} \left( x, y, z, v_{||}, \mu, t \right), \phi_{1} \left( x, y, z, t \right) \right)$, and generate a second solution, $\left( h_{s2} \left( x, y, z, v_{||}, \mu, t \right), \phi_{2} \left( x, y, z, t \right) \right) = \left( -h_{s1} \left( -x, y, -z, -v_{||}, \mu, t \right), -\phi_{1} \left( -x, y, -z, t \right) \right)$.
 This is relevant to momentum transport because the radial flux of toroidal angular momentum due to turbulence can be written as \cite{ParraUpDownSym2011}

 where $m_{s}$ is the particle mass, $R$ is the major radial coordinate, $\vec{v}$ is the velocity, and $\left\langle \ldots \right\rangle_{x,y,z}$ is a volume average over the whole flux tube domain.
 Thus, we see the second solution has a momentum flux $\Pi_{s2}=-\Pi_{s1}$, which exactly cancels that of the first solution.
 Given that turbulence is chaotic, if we wait longer than the turbulent correlation time, both solutions are statistically likely to appear and cancel.
 This proves that $\overline{\Pi}_{s} = 0$, where $\overline{\left( \ldots \right)}$ is a sufficiently long time average.
 Since turbulence cannot move momentum around, this argument also implies that the intrinsic rotation will be zero.
+This also prevents turbulence from redistributing electric current as the radial flux of current is $(Z_{s} e / m_{s} ) \overline{\Pi}_{s}$.

 There are, however, four known mechanisms that break the symmetry of \refEq{eq:GKeq} and \refEq{eq:QNeq} \cite{PeetersMomTransOverview2011}.
 First, if the equilibrium is up-down asymmetric (i.e. the magnetic surfaces do {\it not} have reflectional symmetry about the midplane), than the various geometrical coefficients no longer have a defined parity in $z$.
 For the symmetry to work, we need, for example, $\hat{b} \cdot \Nabla z$ to be even in $z \rightarrow -z$ and $\vec{v}_{Ds} \cdot \Nabla x$ to be odd.
 Up-down asymmetric magnetic surfaces result in geometric coefficients that are neither even nor odd, breaking the overall symmetry.
 Second and third, both equilibrium toroidal rotation and equilibrium toroidal rotation shear add new terms to \refEq{eq:GKeq} that do not respect the symmetry.
 Lastly, there are many effects that are higher order in the $\rho_{\ast} \ll 1$ expansion of gyrokinetics that break the symmetry \cite{ParraIntrinsicRotTheory2015} (e.g. turbulent intensity gradient \cite{ItohTurbCurrDrive1988, GurcanTurbIntensityGradCurrDrive2010, LuRotTurbIntensityGrad2015}, profile shearing \cite{WaltzMomRadialProfileVar2011, SinghMomRadialProfileVar2014}, the parallel nonlinearity \cite{McDevittRotParallelNonlinearity2009}, non-Maxwellian distribution functions \cite{BarnesRotNonMaxwellDist2013}).
 As discussed in the main text, all these four options have significant limitations that inhibit driving fast rotation.